some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 ## Deploy it

-Because this is primarily a demonstration that prioritizes neutrality / portability across vendors and other players in your tech stack, it uses a vanilla Kubernetes implementation and not a specific Action to not be opinionated on vendor specifics.
+This is primarily a demonstration that prioritizes neutrality / portability across vendors, it uses a vanilla Kubernetes implementation and not a specific Action to not be opinionated on vendor specifics.
 If you're deploying into a managed Kubernetes service in Azure/AWS/etc., use their official Action or CLI tooling on your runner image instead.
 This step runs using secrets and variables defined for the `test` environment.
 You can read more about defining and using environments (such as "test" and "prod") in the [docs](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).

 >There's a questionable maneuver on writing the config file to disk here.
 I talked about the reasoning and risks on doing this [here](../threat-modeling-actions#a-questionable-maneuver).  **tl;dr** is that is probably fine so long as it's safe to assume the runner executing this task is both ephemeral and has no other interactive task that could hijack the credentials in the time it's running.
 {: .prompt-warning}